sumitmckv/code-hunt/data-structure/array/PYTHON/Array_in_Python.md

 python cube.insert(0,"cube") // [cube,0,8,27,64,125,216]
 ```

-Here the first instance is the index number means where you want insert the element.
+Here the first instance is the index number means where you want to insert the element.

 If someone wants to add the elements always at the end of a list then he will have to use the keyword extend
 ```python